microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 To call Microsoft Graph, your app must acquire an access token from the Microsoft identity platform.
 The access token contains information about your app and the permissions it has to access the resources and APIs available through Microsoft Graph.
 To get an access token, your app must be registered with the Microsoft identity platform and be authorized by either a user or an administrator to access the Microsoft Graph resources it needs.

-This article provides an overview of the Microsoft identity platform, access tokens, and how your app can get access tokens.For more information about the Microsoft identity platform, see [What is the Microsoft identity platform?](/azure/active-directory/develop/v2-overview).
+This article provides an overview of the Microsoft identity platform, access tokens, and how your app can get access tokens.
+For more information about the Microsoft identity platform, see [What is the Microsoft identity platform?](/azure/active-directory/develop/v2-overview).
 If you know how to integrate an app with the Microsoft identity platform to get tokens, see information and samples specific to Microsoft Graph in the [Next Steps](#next-steps) section.

 ## Register your app with the Microsoft identity platform